 Home equity is the difference between the value of your home and the amount you owe to your lender.
 To utilize your home equity, a cash-out refinance option allows you to pay off your current mortgage and create a new one, allowing you to keep part of your home’s equity as cash to cover expenses, such as paying for an education or home improvements, or to consolidate higher-interest debt.

-A cash-out refinance allows you to use the equity in your home to get funds.
-This replaces your existing mortgage and there are no restrictions when it comes to using your money.
+A cash-out refinance allows you to use the equity in your home to get funds and replaces your existing mortgage with new terms and payment.

-Find out of refinancing is right for you
+Find out if refinancing is right for you

 Clearly, there are a lot of advantages to refinancing your mortgage, saving money among them.
 If you want to find out how much you might save on your monthly payment and on interest over time, see if refinancing your home is the best option.
 Then, consider discussing your options with a Home Lending Advisor in your area.
 You can also click the button below to start an application right away and be that much closer to saving on your mortgage.